-Holders of Common Stock are entitled to one vote for each share of Common Stock held but shall not be entitled to vote on any amendment to the Certificate of Incorporation that relates solely to the terms of any series of Preferred Stock.
+Holders of Common Stock are entitled to one vote for each share of common stock held but shall not be entitled to vote on any amendment to the Certificate of Incorporation that relates solely to the terms of any series of Preferred Stock.
 There is no cumulative voting.

-(8) Warrants
+(11) Warrants

-In connection with the May 2, 2018, issuance of the Convertible Promissory Note designated as "Note One" (see Note 6), the Company agreed to pay a cash fee to the finder involved in the sale and to issue to the finder warrants to purchase shares of the Company's common stock.
-The number of shares of common stock subject to the warrants is equal to five percent of the number of shares of Common Stock into which Note One converts.
-The exercise price is the conversion price applicable on conversion of the Note.
-The number of shares of Common Stock to be issued to the holder of the Note on conversion of the Note is equal to the principal amount of the Note, plus accrued but unpaid interest to the date of conversion, divided by the applicable conversion price.
-The applicable conversion price is equal to the price paid for the Company's equity securities in a Qualified Financing (as defined) less a discount.
-The discount ranges from 20% to 30% depending on the length of time after the investment to complete the Qualified Financing.
-Regardless of the applicable conversion price resulting from application of the foregoing process, the applicable conversion price cannot exceed that price per share that equates to a \$15 million pre-money valuation.
-Exercise of the purchase rights represented by the warrant may be made, in whole or in part, at any time or from time to time until May 2, 2028, except that the warrants terminate upon an initial public offering of the Company's Common Stock or a change in control of the Company.
+In connection with the May 2, 2018, issuance of the Convertible Promissory Note designated as "Note One" (see Note 9), the Company agreed to pay a cash fee to the finder involved in the sale and to issue to the finder warrants to purchase shares of the Company's common stock.
+The number of shares of common stock subject to the warrants was equal to five percent of the number of shares of common stock into which Note One converted.
+The exercise price was the conversion price applicable on conversion of Note One.
+The number of shares of common stock to be issued to the holder of Note One on conversion of the Note is equal to the principal amount of the Note, plus accrued but unpaid interest to the date of conversion, divided by the applicable conversion price.
+The applicable conversion price was equal to the price paid for the Company's equity securities in a Qualified Financing (as defined) less a discount.
+The discount ranged from 20% to 30% depending on the length of time after the investment was made to complete the Qualified Financing.
+Regardless of the applicable conversion price resulting from application of the foregoing process, the applicable conversion price could not exceed that price per share that equated to a \$15 million pre-money valuation.
+The Warrants were exercised in full, representing 12,723 shares, the day prior to the IPO at an exercise price of \$2.32 per share.